tonyy01/genomics-ai-healthcare-ui/README.md

 # Genomics AI Healthcare UI

-A reusable React UI component library for the Genomics and AI in Healthcare Lab.
+A reusable React UI component library for the Hong Kong JC STEM Lab of Genomics and AI in Healthcare

 ## 📦 Installation